acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 Note: The values in the Value column have been rounded to 2 digits.

-In end-games, all kinds of pieces, but pawns are less powerful (intuition: a pawn can be promoted to a pawn).
+Yet, all kinds of pieces, but pawns are less powerful (intuition: a pawn is more likely to be promoted to a pawn in end-game).
-Numbers concur with the answer in stackexchange: https://chess.stackexchange.com/a/27391
+Numbers concur with the [answer in stackexchange](https://chess.stackexchange.com/a/27391).

 ## Evolution of pieces' values